-3.1 Confidentiality:
+3.1 Confidentiality :

 It is recognised that it is important to secure the confidence of all concerned.
 Conversations and correspondence will be treated with discretion and parents are assured that a complaint will not disadvantage their child.
 All parties will be asked to keep all aspects of the complaint confidential but it must be accepted that some information may have to be shared in order to carry out a thorough investigation.
 Details of the complaint and outcome of the investigation will be limited to Staff and Governors involved with the complaint.
 This will include staff and Governors investigating the complaint or those called as witnesses.
 All other Staff and Governors will be advised that a complaint has been made, confirmation of the action taken and items highlighted by the investigation requiring action.
 The identity of those involved will be limited to those involved in the investigation.
+All complaints will be handled in accordance with our GDPR (Data Protection) policy.

-3.2 Complaints against Staff:
+3.2 Complaints against Staff :